Blogs

 wave

-The clash in Laval, Quebec, Canada, lasted an unbelievable five hours and 34 minutes, spanning four overtime periods before the Victoire finally emerged victorious with a thrilling 3-2 win.
-This epic battle surpassed the previous PWHL record and even eclipsed the longest professional women's hockey game previously recorded.
+The game, played in Laval, Quebec, stretched an unbelievable five hours and 34 minutes.
+We're talking four overtime periods before the Victoire finally snagged a thrilling 3-2 win.
+It blew away the old PWHL record, and even beat the record for the longest professional women's hockey game ever!
+I mean, seriously?

-The game showcased exceptional performances from both teams.
-Ann-Renee Desbiens, Montreal's goaltender and Canadian Olympic gold medalist, set a new league record with 63 saves.
-Meanwhile, Ottawa's goaltender, Gwyneth Philips, also had a stellar game with 53 saves – a franchise record for her.
-The exhaustion was evident on both sides, leading to some unusual strategies to combat cramping.
-Reports surfaced of Ottawa players using mustard packets and pickle juice to help stay energized.
+This wasn't just about the win; it was about the incredible performances from both teams.
+Montreal's goalie, Ann-Renee Desbiens (another Canadian Olympic gold medalist!), set a new league record with 63 saves!
+Meanwhile, Ottawa's Gwyneth Philips had a stellar game herself, with 53 saves – a franchise record for her.
+I'm exhausted just thinking about it!
+The exhaustion was REAL, too – I heard stories about players using mustard packets and pickle juice to fight off cramps.
+Desperate times, right?

-Kristin O'Neill contributed significantly to the Victoire's win with a goal and an assist on Dubois' game-winner, while Laura Stacey also added a crucial goal.
-For Ottawa, Brianne Jenner's late goal kept their hopes alive and Jocelyne Larocque logged an impressive 56 minutes of ice time.
+For Montreal, Kristin O'Neill was a star, with a goal and an assist on Dubois’ game-winner.
+Laura Stacey also chipped in a crucial goal.
+On the Ottawa side, Brianne Jenner's late goal kept them in it, and Jocelyne Larocque logged an impressive 56 minutes of ice time.
+These women are absolute warriors.

-The Montreal Victoire’s victory over the Ottawa Charge wasn't just a game; it was a testament to the skill, resilience, and unwavering determination of the players.
-The record-breaking game highlighted the growing excitement and competitiveness within the PWHL and showcased women's hockey at its finest.
-The series now shifts to Ottawa for Game 3, setting the stage for what promises to be another intense and potentially historic showdown.
+This wasn't just a game; it was a testament to the incredible skill, resilience, and sheer determination of these players.
+This record-breaking game highlighted the growing excitement and competitiveness within the PWHL, and it truly showcased women's hockey at its absolute best.
+The series now heads to Ottawa for Game 3, tied 1-1.
+It's going to be epic.

-The Montreal Victoire's win over the Ottawa Charge in the longest game in PWHL history will go down in the annals of women's hockey.
-It was a thrilling display of skill, endurance, and determination that showcased the incredible talent in the league.
-The series is far from over, and Game 3 is sure to be electrifying.
-Keep an eye out for updates and prepare for more heart-stopping action!
+The Montreal Victoire's win in the longest game in PWHL history is definitely going down in the books.
+It was a thrilling display of skill, endurance, and heart.
+The series is far from over, and Game 3 promises to be even more electrifying.
+I'll be watching, and I suggest you do too!

 FAQ